raidos23/PyCompiler_Pro-/README.md

 ## Theming (Style)
-- Current theme: "Divine Blue Light (Luxe Pro, deeper blue)" accents
+- Current theme: "Ivory Luxury" — a light, refined theme (ivory/soft gold accents)
 - The global stylesheet is at `ui/style.qss`
   - You can tweak colors/spacing and restart the app to apply your custom look
 - The app clears inline styles from the `.ui` at startup so the global QSS fully applies